 A: Requirements Management prevents potential/hypothetical errors; once prevented, the potential impact of these errors cannot be measured.

-Q: What are the main factors, that produce Requirements Management costs?
+Q: What are the main factors that produce Requirements Management costs?

 A: 1) Manhours of internal personnel, 2) External consultants, 3) Training of internal staff, 4) IT applications